Updated November 2013

 The Mathematical Reviews DatabaseThe Mathematical Reviews (MR) Database contains bibliographic data and reviews of published mathematical research from 1940 to the present.
 Bibliographic data for new publications (including journal articles, books, collections and other published material) are added to the Database on an ongoing basis.
 Most of these items are sent out for peer review, or are reviewed by summary.

 Evaluative reviews.
 Your review may include a positive or negative evaluation of the item.
-Negative critical remarks should be objective, precise, documented and expressed in good taste.
+Critical remarks should be objective, precise, documented and expressed in good taste.
 Vague criticism offends authors and fails to enlighten the reader.
 If you conclude that the item duplicates earlier work, you must cite specific references.
-If you think that the item is in error, the errors should be described precisely.
-You should take into account that the MR Database does not include author responses to critical reviews.
+If you believe there is in error in the item, please describe it precisely in your review and provide evidence validating your claim (e.g., a counterexample, an exact reference which supports your assertion, or an indication where the error arises in the paper).
+You should bear in mind that the MR Database does not include author responses to critical reviews.

 Book reviews.
 Important new books deserve careful reviews.

-a good review does not need to be very long; less than 600 words is
+a good review does not need to be very long; fewer than 600 words are

 often sufficient.
 You should try to limit your review to a